tig1795/timog_portfolio/content/project/cosmetics/index.md

 ---
 title: Formula 1 web page
 summary: In this project, a website prototype was created and then subjected to a Nielsen heuristic evaluation, enabling usability assessment and user experience analysis.
+The obtained insights informed iterative improvements.
 tags:
   - NLP
 date: 2023-08-22